jkuatagges/AggesWebsiteChallenge2021/README.md

 ## Important Dates

 * This challenge was officially launched on 7th October 2021 at JKUAT-AGGES Weekly meetup room, Hall 7 room 005.
-* Evaluation dates and closure of the competition is tentatively 7th March 2021
+* Evaluation dates and closure of the competition is tentatively 7th February 2022.

 ## Rules